Joint Deep Multi-Graph Matching and 3D Geometry Learning from Inhomogeneous 2D Image Collections: Proposed Method

 \subsection{Learnable 3D Universe Points}

-As discussed in Sec.~\ref{sec_3d_recon}, the universe points can be retrieved by minimising~\eqref{eq:recon_3D}.
+As discussed above, the universe points can be retrieved by minimising~\eqref{eq:recon_3D}.
 This problem, however, is generally under-determined, since $U, \{\Lambda_j\}$ and $\{\Pi_j\}$ in~\eqref{eq:recon_3D} are generally unknown in most practical settings.
 Additionally, although all objects share a similar 3D geometry, the nonlinear deformations between different instances are disregarded in \eqref{eq:recon_3D}.
 Thus, instead of an exact solution we settle for an approximation that we later refine in our pipeline.
 To this end, we assume a weak perspective projection model,~i.e.~all universe points are assumed to have the same distance from the camera.
-With this condition, the diagonal of $\Lambda_j$ is constant and can absorbed into $\Pi_j$.
+With this condition, the diagonal of $\Lambda_j$ is constant and can be absorbed into $\Pi_j$.
 This leads to the least-squares problem

-which can be solved in an end-to-end manner during neural network training based on commonly used `backpropagable' pseudo-inverse implementations.
-The variable $\Pi_j$ can be written as $\Pi_j = \cV_j U^+$ where $U^+$ is the right pseudo-inverse that satisfies $U U^+ = \mathbb{I}_4$.
-Therefore, we introduce the reconstruction loss
+which can be solved in an end-to-end manner during network training based on `backpropagable' pseudo-inverse implementations.
+The variable $\Pi_j$ can be expressed as $\Pi_j = \cV_j U^+$, where $U^+$ is the right pseudo-inverse that satisfies $U U^+ = \mathbb{I}_4$.
+Therefore, we solve the following problem